-The DRV8884 is an integrated motor driver solution for bipolar stepper motors.
+The DRV8885 is an integrated motor driver solution for bipolar stepper motors.
 The device integrates two NMOS H-bridges, integrated current sense and regulation circuitry, and a microstepping indexer.
-The DRV8884 can be powered with a supply voltage between 8 and 37 V, and is capable of providing an output current with up to 1.7-A peak, 1.0-A full-scale, or 0.7-A rms.
-Actual full-scale and rms current depends on ambient temperature, supply voltage, and PCB ground plane size.
+The DRV8885 can be powered with a supply voltage between 8 and 37 V, and is capable of providing an output current up 2.3-A peak, 1.5-A full-scale, or 1.0-A rms.
+Actual full-scale and rms current will depend on ambient temperature, supply voltage, and PCB ground plane size.

-The DRV8884 integrates current sense functionality, which eliminates the need for high-power external sense resistors.
+The DRV8885 integrates current sense functionality, which eliminates the need for high-power external sense resistors.
 This integration does not dissipate the external sense resistor power, because the current sense functionality is not implemented using a resistor-based architecture.
 This functionality helps improve component cost, board size, PCB layout, and system power consumption.

 A simple STEP/DIR interface allows easy interfacing to the controller circuit.
 The internal indexer is able to execute high-accuracy microstepping without requiring the processor to control the current level.
 The indexer is capable of full step and half step as well as microstepping to 1/4, 1/8, and 1/16.
-In addition to the standard half-stepping mode, a non-circular 1/2-stepping mode is available for increased torque output at higher motor rpm.
+In addition to the standard half stepping mode, a non-circular 1/2-stepping mode is available for increased torque output at higher motor rpm.